OpenMS/pyopenms-docs/docs/source/datastructures.rst

 		700.0

-We can again store the resulting experiment containing the six spectra as mzML using the ``MzMLFile`` object:
+We could store the resulting experiment containing the six spectra as mzML using the ``MzMLFile`` object:

 .. code-block:: python